Stylization

 • expanded — button in the expanded content state (displays lessLink).

-Can be used for conditional button styling based on its state.
+Can be used for conditional styling of the button based on its state.

 data-readmore-block-toggle